zwx8981/ADTH-QA/README.md

-# A comparative study of perceptual quality metrics for audio-driven talking head videos
+A Comparative Study of Perceptual Quality Metrics for Audio-driven Talking Head Videos